jpsca/proper/docs/docs/router.md

 /products/latest
 ```

-If the route contains variables (like `:id` or `:slug`), you must specify values for them using keyword arguments:
+If the route contains placeholders (like `:id` or `:slug`), you must specify values for them using keyword arguments:

 ```python
 >>> post = Post(id=123, slug="lorem-ipsum")